classic-addon-manager/addons/README.md

 3. Fill out your release information and press `Publish release`
 4. Sit back and relax as the addon manager propagates the changes to the players.

-### Addon descriptions
-Classic Addon Manager will replace your addon's YAML description field when viewed in the browser if you push a file named `README.md` to the root directory of your addon's repository.

-It supports most markdown elements and should faithfully recreate your README when viewed.